Paolo97Gll/banker_algorithm/README.md

 # banker_algorithm

-C++ implementation of the banker algorithm
+C++ implementation of the banker algorithm.